Reasons for Procedure

 How Much Will It Hurt?

 Anesthesia will prevent pain during surgery.
-There will be pain and discomfort after the procedure but it can be managed with medications.
+Pain after surgery can be handled with medicine.

 Average Hospital Stay